 300.5 — Pledge of Allegiance

 Florida law F.S. §1003.44 (1) requires that the Pledge of Allegiance must be recited at the beginning of the day in every Florida public elementary, middle and high school.
 The law also grants students the right not to participate in reciting the pledge.
-Upon written request by a parent/guardian, a student must be excused from reciting the pledge, including being excused from standing and placing the right hand over his or her heart.
+Upon written request by a parent/guardian, a student must be excused from reciting the pledge, including being excused from standing and placing the right hand over the student’s heart.

-Bullying and harassment also encompass retaliation against a student or school employee by another student or school employee for asserting or alleging an act of bullying or harassment.
+Bullying and harassment also encompass retaliation against a student or school employee by another student or school employee for asserting or alleging an act of bullying or harassment in good faith.
 Reporting an act of bullying or harassment that is not made in good faith is considered retaliation.
-Perpetuation of conduct listed in the definition of bullying or harassment by an individual or group with intent to demean, dehumanize, embarrass, or cause emotional or physical harm to a student or school employee by incitement or coercion; accessing or knowingly and willingly causing or providing access to data or computer software through a computer, computer system, or computer network within the scope of the District school system; or acting in a manner that has an effect substantially similar to the effect of bullying or harassment.
+Perpetuation of conduct listed in the definition of bullying or harassment by an individual or group with the intent to demean, dehumanize, embarrass, or cause emotional or physical harm to a student or school employee by incitement or coercion; accessing or knowingly and willingly causing or providing access to data or computer software through a computer, computer system, or computer network within the scope of the District school system; or acting in a manner that has an effect substantially similar to the effect of bullying or harassment.
 The regulation of bullying and harassment shall be consistent with state and federal law.
 Online conduct or speech the District that materially disrupts classwork or involves substantial disorder or invasion of the rights of others is prohibited.

 Conduct that constitutes bullying and harassment, as defined herein, is prohibited.
 The District upholds that bullying or harassment of any student or school employee is prohibited as follows:

 - during any education program or activity conducted by a public K-12 educational institution;

 - during any school-related or school-sponsored program or activity;

 - on a school bus or other transportation of or provided by a public K-12 educational institution; or